CosmWasm/wasmvm/spec/Architecture.md

 Whether we wrap the existing `Query` interface or provide a different interface just for WASM contract is an open question, which we touch in the next section.

+## Exposing Queries

+We will also want to expose the state of the contract to clients, and possibly other modules (or contracts).
+The "contracts" module should contain generic code to do a raw key-value lookup on any contract.
+For example `contract/5/17/foo` should locate contract 5, instance 17 (assuming we auto-increment counters here... maybe this is a sha256 hash?), and in that sub-keystore for a raw query for `foo`, returning whatever data happens to be there (likely json).

+While this generic functionality is a good addition, we will want to support custom query handlers, just as all major sdk modules do.
+This allows us to abstract out the raw keys used in the store to something easier to understand.
+It also allows us to perform filters or aggregations on the results.
+We will expose a generic query handler interface in the store, but once a contract is deployed, the specific format will never change.
+Thus, one could actually allow one contract to query a previously deployed contract through such an interface without any chance for breaking changes.

 ## Upgradeability

 This can be a **major problem** or even **blocker** for enabling Web Assembly contracts, unless we make some very conscious design decisions, both in the WASM interfaces, as well as the SDK as a whole.